Peterborough Pharmaceutical Needs Assessment (2018)

 PNAs are also used by the NHS and local authority commissioners in making decisions on which NHS funded services (e.g. medicine use review service) and locally commissioned services (e.g. stop smoking and sexual health services) need to be provided by local community pharmacies.

-The aim of the Peterborough 2015 PNA was to describe the current pharmaceutical services, systematically identify any gaps/unmet needs and in consultation with stakeholders, make recommendations on future development.
+The aim of the Peterborough 2018 PNA was to describe the current pharmaceutical services within the area, systematically identify any gaps/unmet needs and, in consultation with stakeholders, make recommendations on future development.
 The process was overseen by a steering group consisting of key professionals drawn from the public health department at Peterborough City Council, NHS England East Anglia area team, Local Pharmaceutical Committee (LPC), Healthwatch, East Anglia Pharmacy Local Professional Network and Cambridgeshire & Peterborough Clinical Commissioning Group (CCG).

-A public consultation of the PNA document was undertaken between December 2014 and February 2015, during which views from the public and other stakeholders were sought and considered when drafting the current document which was approved by the HWB on 26 March 2015.
+A public consultation regarding the PNA document was undertaken between October 2017 and December 2017, during which views from the public and other stakeholders were sought and considered when drafting the current document which was approved by the HWB in March 2018.